Presteej-zz/Web-Developer-Bootcamp/README.md

 Color Changer - A HTML/CSS/Javascript creation of mine where I use DOM and event listeners to allow the user to change the background color of the screen when a button is clicked.

 Scorekeeper Exercise - A HTML/CSS/Javascript creation that's basically a scoreboard complete with features such as a reset button and the ability to change the target score.
 Uses DOM, selectors, advanced Javascript concepts like the keyword "this" and events.

+The Color Game - A game that tests how well you know your RGB colors.
+Complete with an "easy" and "hard" mode, the game features stuff like HTML, CSS, Javascript, ternary operation, and lots of DOM manipulation to bring you something that you can replay over and over again to your heart's content.